 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Home > Cats > 5 Types of Cat Grass & How to Grow It (With Care Tips)
+Home > Cats > 5 Types of Cat Grass & How to Grow It — Vet-Reviewed Care Tips

-5 Types of Cat Grass & How to Grow It (With Care Tips)
+5 Types of Cat Grass & How to Grow It — Vet-Reviewed Care Tips

 cat sniffing at a vase of cat grass

-Cats are carnivores: they prefer meat over everything else and don’t like carbs, fruits, or vegetables that much.
+Cats are carnivores; they prefer meat over everything else and don’t really need carbs, fruits, or vegetables in their diet.
 However, they do have a soft side for a specific type of grass.
 You’ve probably already caught your feline once or twice snacking on some greens.
 Or maybe you already know about its benefits and include cat grass in your pet’s diet.

 divider-cat